All Episodes

 Oh, by the way, you can't breathe in your phone.

-We hear it very loudly, okay.
+We hear it very loudly, okay?

-Um sorry.
+I'm sorry.

-All right, now you are also quoted as saying that you could have stopped the San Bernardino attack if the Feds didn't shut you down.
+All right, now, you are also quoted as saying that you could have stopped the San Bernardino attack if the feds didn't shut you down.

-What did what did you mean by that?
+What did you mean by that?

-The case is the Tobleeggy Jamaat initiative.
+The case is the Tabliki Jamaat initiative.

 It was initiated at the National Targeting Center.